TSUNAMI, Puerto Armuelles Prepares.

 Puerto Armuelles is a prime spot for a potential earthquake.
 If you look at the diagram below you will see it is located near 5 plates.
 The most obvious area of concern is the plate convergence zone south of the Burrica Peninsular.
 If there was a Strike-Slip earthquake event here then a possible Tsunami could be generated and could reach Puerto within 3 to 5 minutes.
 This means the standard warning systems would be ineffective.
 The only way to warn the citizens would be with sirens.
 Again the possible short warning time means the usual evacuation plan would take too long and the only possible means of saving life would be for people to scramble, as best they could, onto their rooftops.

-Read the article up to the top right about the HILO Tsunami.
+Read this article about the HILO Tsunami.
 That Tsunami travelled across the Pacific at an astonishing 400 miles an hour.

 WILL THERE BE ANY WARNING SIGNS?